jnydal/felizdate/README.md

 # FelizDate 💘

-FelizDate is a real-time, full-stack dating platform built for performance, scalability, and a responsive user experience.
+FelizDate is a real-time, full-stack dating platform built as a personal project to explore performance, scalability, and responsive UI design.
-Developed as a personal project between 2011 and 2013, it aimed to compete with mainstream dating services, featuring instant messaging, geolocation, and a smooth single-page JavaScript interface optimized for both desktop and mobile.
-The frontend is a custom-built MVC-based DOM architecture (MooTools/jQuery), functionally similar to modern React patterns for state-driven UI.
+It features instant messaging, geolocation, and a single-page JavaScript interface optimized for both desktop and mobile.
+The platform was build between 2011-2013.
+The frontend uses a custom MVC-based DOM architecture (MooTools/jQuery), conceptually similar to modern React patterns for state-driven UI.

 ---